opentap/opentap/doc/Developer Guide/Translating/Readme.md

 `OpenTAP.de.resx` would be treated as a German translation file, and `OpenTAP.resx` would be treated as a neutral language file, due to the missing extension.

+> NOTE: Even if the Neutral language is selected, OpenTAP will not perform
+> string lookups in neutral .resx files.
+The content of neutral resx files is
+> derived from the source code, but it is possible for resx files and binaries
+> to go out of sync, so the binary files are assumed to be authoritative.

 OpenTAP generates the neutral translation file based on compiled DLL files by using reflection.
 This is convenient because it makes it possible to create 3rd